smart-data-lake/smart-data-lake/docs/reference/hoconOverview.md

 }
 ```

 Here the connection to an MS SQL server is defined using JDBC protocol.
-Beside driver and location, the authentication is handled.
+Besides driver and location, the authentication is handled.

 All available connections and available parameters are listed in the [Configuration Schema Viewer](https://smartdatalake.ch/json-schema-viewer/index.html#viewer-page?v=1).